 Videos from the Division of Forestry

-The Division of Forestry publishes weekly videos with updated information on the state’s fall color.
-Below I’ve embedded their most recent video: 2017 Fall Color Update #4.
-If you’d like to watch it directly at YouTube, here’s the URL: https://www.youtube.com/watch?v=cwl80HSrK9M
+The Division of Forestry typically publishes weekly videos with current information on the state’s fall color.
+Below is the most recent one for 2018:

 If you’d like to see some of the places that we have visited in the fall, you can click on any of the photos below to find out more information, or you can look at a more extensive list of TrekOhio posts on fall color.